Scott F. Cooper

 CHAIR, LABOR AND EMPLOYMENT PRACTICE GROUP

 Scott Cooper's practices involve litigation and counseling businesses and government entities.
 He leads the Firm's Employment, Benefits, and Labor group and is a founder of the Trade Secret and Non-Compete Litigation group.
-He draws upon a unique blend of courtroom experience, work for members of the judiciary, political and civic involvement in advising clients.
+He draws upon a unique blend of courtroom experience, work for members of the judiciary, and political and civic involvement in advising clients.

 Mr. Cooper is the former President/Chancellor of the Philadelphia Bar Association, the President-Elect of the Temple University Alumni Association, an elected official in his township and Chair of his Municipal Ethics Board.
 He is a member of the Firm’s Partner Board and a former hiring partner.
 He has presented at conferences throughout the world and has appeared numerous times in print and on television.